TheProfitPilgrim/finance/General/Relaxo Exercise.md

  * Why did the earnings drop sharply in the period following it?
 	AR 2021-2022(pg 10):
-		1. Raw materical price increase - caused margins to tank What is Relaxo's raw material?
+		1. Raw materical price increase - caused margins to tank.
+		What is Relaxo's raw material?
 		They make 👟 so :
 		Ethylene-Viny Acetate
 		![img6.png](../z_media/images/img6.png)
 		Sharp increase in price in late 2021 and into 2022
-		2. Covid related :
+		1. Covid related :
 			1. Disruptions in supply chain due to lockdown and global logistics issues
 			2. Subdued consumer demand
-		3. Change in GST rate impacted margins
+		2. Change in GST rate impacted margins

 > 3. How has the company performed on Buffett's earnings retention test?